-The Washington State Grange understands the importance and impact agriculture has on the vitality of our rural communities and the economy of Washington State.
-Agriculture needs an adequate labor force to produce food and fiber for the public.
+The Washington State Grange understands the importance and impact agriculture has on the vitality of our rural communities and the economy of Washington Agriculture needs an State. adequate labor force to produce food and fiber for the public.
 We support property rights, water rights, and the right to farm.
 We oppose excessive regulations and fees that hinder the ability of farms to produce food and fiber.
+As important as they are in the economy of Washington State, farms are more than agricultural businesses.
+They are homes for many of us, places where our care and hard work create livelihoods for ourselves and our neighbors, where our children learn the values and responsibilities that will make them good citizens.
+We will work toward more family farms, better access to land for more young people, and better support for farming from our governments.